sequence-toolbox/SeQUeNCe/docs/source/tutorial/chapter6/application.md

     def get_memory(self, info):
         """Similar to the get_memory method of the main application.

-        We check if the memory info meets the request first, by noting the remote entangled memory and entanglement fidelity.
+        We check if the memories info meets the request first, by noting the remote entangled memories and entanglement fidelity.
-        We then free the memory for future use.
+        We then free the memories for future use.
         """

         if (info.state == "ENTANGLED" and info.remote_node == self.other_node_name